Cold calling? Don’t be that guy.

 The important part of good marketing is finding a way to attract attention and make visitors an offer they can’t refuse.

 For example, if you are a very niche company in an engineering field, you would want to create technical documentation that is not freely available or accessible anywhere on the internet and has a lot of value in a sense of content.

-You can offer this document as downloadable in exchange for the personal information (email address).
-People that will be willing to provide their personal information in exchange for your goodies express a sincere interested in your product and that makes them great leads.
+You can offer this document as downloadable in exchange for personal information (email address).
+People that will be willing to provide their personal information in exchange for your goodies express a sincere interest in your product and that makes them great leads.

 Once we have leads and their consent for communication we can proceed to the lead nurturing process moving leads further down the sales pipeline.